SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

       Conventions | Definition
       ----------- | -----------
       RAM         | Random Access Memory
-      Members     | Person who is using the services of the gym and the mobile application Stakeholders| Any person with an interest in the project who is not a developer Trainers    | A person who teaches fitness skills to people, prepares them for workout activities, and motivates the users to reach their fitness goals
+      Members     | Person who is using the services of the Fitbit application PC          | Personal Computer
+      Stakeholders| Any person with an interest in the project who is not a developer Trainers    | A person who teaches fitness skills to people, prepares them for workout activities, and motivates the users to reach their fitness goals
       Android     | A mobile devices operating system designed by Google Inc.